Darth-ATA/npi-android-project/README.md

 ## VoiceCompass

 ## QrGPSPoint
-For his developemt it decides to use a bridge withing the app and another app that scan the QR code.
+For this developemt we decided to use a bridge withing the app and another app that scan the QR code.
 Using the classes **IntentIntegrator.java** and **IntentResult.java** provided by the library used **ZXing** permits the user scan the desired QR with an external application that he has installed before or the app will claim him to install it.

 ## GesturePhoto
-For his development it decides to use as gesture all the combinations that provides de lockpatern of *Android*.
+For this development we decided to use as gesture all the combinations that provides de lockpatern of *Android*.
 For the lockpattern we use the library of [haibison](https://bitbucket.org/haibison/android-lockpattern/wiki/Quick-Use).
 After entering the correct lockpattern the app automatically opens a camera preview implemented using the [android development camera tutorial](http://stackoverflow.com/questions/2543059/android-camera-in-portrait-on-surfaceview) unfortunately the tutorial uses a deprecated class.

-After three seconds of entering the right pattern, it takes a photo and storaged in the external storage of the phone and the app shown a little message indicating where the photo has been placed.
+After three seconds of entering the right pattern, it takes a photo and storage it in the external storage of the phone and the app shows a message indicating where the photo has been placed.

+## MovementSound
+This app tries to imitate the sounds made by a lightsaber in the Star Wars movies.
+If you move the phone in the Y axis; i.e., in the vertical direction, the lightsaber will be turned on -or turned off, in the case it was already on-.
+When you do this, the phone will [sound](https://www.freesound.org/people/joe93barlow/sounds/78674/) just like when a lightsaber is turned on in the movies.
+Now, the lightsaber is on and the phone screen is red; if you try to move it in any of the remaining directions -X and Z axes-, the phone will [sound](https://www.freesound.org/people/gyzhor/sounds/47125/) just like when a lightsaber swings in the movies.
+Whenever you want to turn off the lightsaber, repeat the movement in the vertical direction: the screen will return to its normal white colour and the other movements will not have any effect.

+The sound implementation is inspired by this [StackOverflow answer](http://stackoverflow.com/a/18459352/3248221).
+The accelerometer management implementation is based on [this code](http://bit.ly/1oBpGDI).

 ## References
 ### Get Started